hologram94/3DOF-RoboticArm-SPG30E/README.md

 ### Description
 This project was designed for a Robotics Class in order to further understand the operation of a robotic arm including DH Parameters, Forward Kinematics and Inverse Kinematics.
 The robot is a 3 Degree of Freedom robot using SPG30E motor.
+There are 3 SPG30E Motor and 1 SG90 Servo.

 ### STL Files
 The stl files are ready to print and assembled.
 Print settings can be found at https://www.thingiverse.com/thing:4065790